Skip to main content

 console.log(`Contract address: ${contractAddress.toString()}`); // Output contract address to console

-Using the State Init, we can now build the transaction and send it to the blockchain.
+Using the State Init, we can now build the message and send it to the blockchain.
 To carry out this process a minimum wallet balance of 0.1 TON (the balance can be less, but this amount is guaranteed to be sufficient) is required.
 To accomplish this, weโ€™ll need to run the code mentioned earlier in the tutorial, get the correct wallet address and send 0.1 TON to this address.

 import { sign } from '@ton/crypto';